cosmos72/gomacro/fast/README.md

 The package `fast` contains a faster reimplementation of gomacro interpreter.

-To learn about gomacro, download, compile and use it, please refer to the original implementation [README.md](../README.md)
+To learn about gomacro, download, compile and use it, please refer to the main [README.md](../README.md)

 ## Current Status